openvinotoolkit/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

 Faces database:
-  -fg PATH              Path to the face images directory
+  -fg PATH              Path to the face images directory --run_detector        (optional) Use Face Detection model to find faces on
+                        the face images, otherwise use full images.

 Models:
   -m_fd PATH            Path to the Face Detection Adas or Retail model XML